Background Image for Header: West Virginia scenery

 Patrick Farrell is the founder and president of Savage Grant, a company investing in Appalachia through the energy, infrastructure, and technology industries.
 As part of this strategy, Mr. Farrell co-founded Mountain Point, a cloud technology consulting fi rm based in Charlotte, North Carolina, and CentralApp, an insourcing software development company with workers located throughout Central Appalachia.
 Mr. Farrell also owns and serves as the president of Service Pump and Supply, an industrial products and services company working within the mining, municipal, and oil and gas industries.

-President, Claude Worthington Benedum Foundation; Board of Directors, Vision Shared
+Regional Facilitator, Emeritus Member of the Board of Trustees, Claude Worthington Benedum Foundation; Board of Directors, Vision Shared

 President and CEO, The Health Plan